compassion-global-experience/compassion-design-system/README.md

 - [Reusable React components](packages/react)
 - [Examples](examples) of practical usage of the CDS

-## Installing Tools

-The Digital Design toolkit is available both as a set of React components as well as composable css class names.

-### React Components

-To install the React components to your project, run either `npm i -s @compassion-gds/react` or `yarn add @compassion-gds/react`.

-### Stylesheet

-A set of css class names is provided for non-React projects, such as those built with “vanilla” HTML, Wordpress, .NET, Rails, or other server-side technologies.

 ## Explore!

 You can explore the CDS by browsing